Writers can use this list of 101 sci-fi tropes to add some Zap! to their writing.

 Science Fiction is the computer geek of the fantasy genre.
 It is also filled with tropes.

 A trope is a commonly used literary device.
 It can be a cliché and it can be used well.

 Sci-fi tropes are everywhere.
-For example, “beaming” up to the Enterprise in Star Trek is a Trope used by the writer of the show, Gene Roddenberry, to save money on expensive space shuttle sets.
-It has become iconic and people would miss it if it was taken out of the show.
+For example, “beaming up” to the Enterprise in Star Trek is a trope used by the writer of the show, Gene Roddenberry, to save money on expensive space shuttle sets.
+It has become iconic and people would miss it if it were taken out of the show.

 Suggested reading: A Complete Glossary Of Terms For Science Fiction Writers